 You can vary the intervals of the pourings, choosing if you want the previous layer to be dry or still wet.

 Dripping is a variation of pouring.
 Mix your fluid paint in small containers.
 A good medium to add to thicker acrylic paint to make it fluid is clear tar gel.

 Set your support horizontally, load your palette knife with fluid paint, and let the paint drizzle from the knife onto the surface, moving the knife gently around to create a stringy effect.

 Let one layer of drizzled acrylic dry before you apply another layer.
 Layers can be of the same color or different colors.

 3. Texturing the Painting Surface

 Dramatic effects can be achieved by creating your own creative textured ground.

-For best results with texturing use a rigid surface, on canvas the dry paste may crack.
+For best results with texturing use a rigid surface; the dry paste may crack on canvas.

 A sponge can be a very versatile tool in painting, it can produce a broad range of effects.

 Natural sponges have the advantage of being more flexible and produce more interesting patterns than the less expensive synthetic ones.
 Synthetic sponges are suitable for lying flat and even areas of color.